geocomPP/sdvwR/chapter.md

 then it is often advisable to conform to conventions so as not to disorientate readers to ensure they can focus on the key messages contained in the data.
-A good example of this is the use of blue for bodies of water and green for landmass.
+A good example of this is the use of blue for bodies of water and green for landmasses.
 The code example below generates two plots with our wrld.pop.f object.
 The first colours the land blue and the sea (in this case the background to the map) green and the second is more conventional.
 We use the "grid.arrange" function from the "gridExtra" package to display the maps side by side.

 ~~~~ {.r}
 map2 <- ggplot(wrld.pop.f, aes(long, lat, group = group)) + coord_equal()